 Discovering your baby has significant developmental delays is devastating, especially if it could have been prevented with proper medical care.
-Our birth injury attorneys in Rhode Island are here to listen to your story and help you recover a fair settlement to ensure you child has proper treatment and support.
+Our developmental delay birth injury attorneys in Rhode Island are here to listen to your story and help you recover a fair settlement to ensure you child has proper treatment and support.

 Symptoms of Developmental Delays

 Some developmental delays are natural or adaptive behaviors attributed to cognitive developmental disabilities such as autism or attention deficit hyperactivity disorder (ADHD).
 For other babies, medical negligence could be the cause of your baby’s developmental delays.

 Research suggests that many instances are directly caused by birth injuries.
 Mothers who experience long, difficult labor and delivery may have babies who suffer from birth injuries, such as oxygen deprivation at birth or trauma from direct injury during a botched C-section.

 If your child does not have the following skills by age 2, s/he could be suffering from developmental delays:

 - Language skills: The typical two-year-old child can understand approximately 200 words and speak at least 50 words, and link two words together, such as “want juice” or “no bed.”
 Speech should be clear enough for parents to understand at least half of those words

 - Cognitive skills: Toddlers begin to use their imagination or play simple make-believe games, are able to find hidden objects, and sort objects by color and shape